Saivivek-Peddi/mt940_mt942_website/README.md

 $ pip install -r requirements.txt
 ```

-Go to site-packages and replace mt940 folder with mt940 from the repository.
+- Go to site-packages and replace mt940 folder with mt940 from the repository.

-If the regex didn't work for your case.
-Change the reg-exp, pertaining to your case, in mt940/parser.py.

 - Run it: